Jason2Brownlee/QuakeBotArchive/research/essays/b_35_friktf.md

 Files were later hosted on the yahoo email list directly <http://www.egroups.com/group/friktf/> and <http://groups.yahoo.com/group/friktf> some of which were archived.

+It is possible that "Plumb" took over the development of this project in 2002 which was hosted at <http://www.botepidemic.com/tfb/>.
+There were no additional releases

 ## Versions